Fish anatomy: Scales

-Another less common type of scale is the scute, which may be an external, shield-like bony plate; a modified, thickened scale that is often keeled or spiny; or a projecting, modified (rough and strongly ridged) scale.
-Scutes are usually associated with the lateral line, but may be found on the caudal peduncle (where they form caudal keels) or along the ventral profile.
-Some fish, such as pineconefish, are completely or partially covered in scutes.
-Their function are intended for protection as a body armor for fish against environmental abrasions and predations from other species.

 Lateral line

 The lateral line is a sense organ used to detect movement and vibration in the surrounding water.
 For example, fish can use their lateral line system to follow the vortices produced by fleeing prey.
 In most species, it consists of a line of receptors running along each side of the fish.

 Photophores

-Photophores are light-emitting organs which appear as luminous spots on some fishes.
-The light can be produced from compounds during the digestion of prey, from specialized mitochondrial cells in the organism called photocytes, or from symbiotic bacteria.
-Photophores are used for attracting food or confusing predators.
+Photophores are glandular organs present in some deep-sea animals, including fish and cephalopods, for producing light through bioluminescence, not for absorbing it.

+They are used to attract preys, camouflage from predators, and attract mates for reproduction.

 Fins

 Fins are the most distinctive features of fish.
 They are either composed of bony spines or rays protruding from the body with skin covering them and joining them together, either in a webbed fashion as seen in most bony fish, or similar to a flipper as seen in sharks.
 Apart from the tail or caudal fin, fins have no direct connection with the spine and are supported by muscles only.
 Their principal function is to help the fish swim.
 Fins can also be used for gliding or crawling, as seen in the flying fish and frogfish.
 Fins located in different places on the fish serve different purposes, such as moving forward, turning, and keeping an upright position.
 For every fin, there are a number of fish species in which this particular fin has been lost during evolution.